If you want to live a happy life and achieve all your goals, there’s one essential trait you can’t go without: Being kind.

 There you have it — my observations about kindness.
 One word of caution: I’m no kindness expert.
 I’m also not Mother Theresa.

 But at least, I try.
-You can try it if you want as well — it’s free.
+You can try it if you want as well —being kind is free.